Zaf1ro/Zaf1ro.github.io/source/_posts/FullStack/reactjs.md

 * event.stopPropagation(): prevents further propagation of the current event in the **capturing** and **bubbling** phases
 * event.stopImmediatePropagation(): prevents other listeners of the same event from being called
 * event.preventDefault(): don't take default action if the event doesn't get handled

+## 6. Fragments
+A common pattern in React is for a component to return multiple elements.
+Fragments let you group a list of children without adding extra nodes to the DOM. `key` is the only attribute that can be passed to Fragment.

 ## 7. createPortal